VeselinovStf/Maschine-MIDI-Bridge/README.md

 ## Background Tray App (.EXE Build for Windows)

-- You can convert this script into a Windows .exe app that:
+- You can convert melodics-maschine-tray.py script into a Windows .exe app that:
     - Runs in the background
     - Hides the terminal window
     - Shows a system tray icon